 Pip was abandoned with another dog in a carrier on Chicago’s north side on September 10, 2001.
 My husband was out of town so I was up for fostering.
 When I went to sleep that night, he was still hiding in the carrier.
 The next morning I found him on the couch with his head wedged between two cushions, unaware that his Yorkie rear end was sticking out.
 His black and brown fur blended nicely with the beige upholstery and he might have been mistaken for a throw pillow except for the shaking.

 I turned on the television just as the second plane hit the south tower.
 Somewhere in the fifty-six minutes between the crash and collapse of the south tower, I knew Pip would stay with me forever.
-There was a before and after September 11th – and Pip was my after.
+There was a before and an after September 11th – and Pip was my after.
 There was no going back for either of us.

 I don’t know much about Pip’s early years, but based on his fears I assume he didn’t have a couch or anything else that made him feel big.
 We had this in common.

 My parents lived in different parts of the country.
 Both moved frequently and I moved with them, and also between them.
 Not having a couch shouldn’t have mattered.
 Only it did.
 It’s hard to feel at home when there’s no place to sit down.

 When I was in first grade my mom brought home a green vinyl “couch” that was really more like a bus seat or something you would find in a carwash waiting room.
 Metal armrests made stretching out or getting comfortable almost impossible.
 No one ever sat on that pretend couch, not even our cat.

 My father’s “couch” was even more absurd: some two-by-fours built up with bricks and mismatched seat cushions.
 There was no back so you had to sit up straight and not move much (like at ALL) or the whole thing would collapse beneath you.